-The Everglades Consolidated Report was developed through a two-step review and revision process, described earlier in this chapter.
-Following internal review and revision, an updated and revised September 9, 1999, draft of the Report was distributed for external review by the public (via hard copy and the District's internet site) and a scientific review panel.
-The requirement for peer review is specified by narrative from the Act (373.4592(4)(d) 6):
+The 2001 Everglades Consolidated Report was developed through a two-step review and revision process.
+Following internal review and revision during July and August, an updated and revised draft of the Report was distributed for external, public review via the District's internet site.
+A scientific review panel also received the Report for report during September (see below).
+The requirement for peer review is specificed by narrative from the Act (373.4592(4)(d) 6):

-Beginning January 1, 2000, the district and the department shall annually issue a peerreviewed report regarding the research and monitoring program that summarizes all data and findings.
+"Beginning January 1, 2000, the district and the department shall annually issue a peer-reviewed report regarding the research and monitoring program that summarizes all data and findings."

-The District organized the review of the Report in accordance with typical scientific review practices, the independent panel review process required by Florida Statute for evaluating Minimum Flows and Levels (Florida Statute 373.042 (4)) and "government in the sunshine" provisions of Florida Statutes.
-"Independence" in the context of this review process means that panelists should have no substantial personal or professional relationship with the District or any other organization involved in environmental management in South Florida.
-Maintaining such independence provides reasonable assurance that reviewers will be objective in evaluating materials presented in the Report -- such objectivity is the cornerstone of a bona fide review process.
-The panel reviewed the Report independently, then interacted with each other and the public at a scientific workshop and public hearing.
-The panel collaborated in authoring recommendations and a final report to the District.
+The District organized the external review of the Report in accordance with typical scientific review practices, the independent panel review process required by Florida Statute for evaluating Minimum Flows and Levels (F.S.
+373.042 (4)) and 'government in the sunshine' provisions of Florida Statutes.
+'Independence' in the context of this review process means that panelists should have no substantial personal or professional relationship with the District or any other organization involved in environmental management in South Florida.
+Maintaining such independence provides reasonable assurance that reviewers will be objective in evaluating materials presented in the Report: such objectivity is the cornerstone of a bonafide review process.
+The panel reviewed the Report independently, then interacted with each other and the public at scientific workshops and public hearings, October 3 to 6, 2000.
+The panel collaborated in providing recommendations and a final report to the District.
 The breadth of this Report and the need for interaction with reviewers require that the Everglades Consolidated Report be reviewed by such a group of experts, as described below.

-A Statement of Work was developed for the review process.
-Each panelist was given Purchase Orders by the District to provide the following review services on the Everglades Consolidated Report:
+A general Statement of Work was developed for the review process and modified to fit the specific role of each panelist.
+Panelists were given a Purchase Order and Statement of Work by the District to provide the following review services on the Everglades Report:

-• Read the 1999 Everglades Interim Report.
-Each panelist was asked to focus attention on chapters closest to their areas of expertise, although broad reading of the Report was encouraged as general background for the 2000 Consolidated Report.
+• Read selected chapters of last year's 2000 Everglades Consolidated Report.
+Each panelist was asked to focus attention on assigned chapters closest to their areas of expertise.
+Broad reading of the 2000 Report was encouraged as general background for the 2001 Everglades Consolidated Report and associated workshops on nutrients and mercury.
+The 1999 Everglades Interim Report was also available through the District's WWW site and was read as needed on specific issues during the review.